Questions?

 Campers should come in comfortable clothes that can get messy.
 They will be moving around and working with a variety of materials, some of which may end up on their clothing.

-Campers will have time outside each day, so if you would like them to wear sunscreen, please apply it in the morning before they come.
-You are welcome to send them with additional sunscreen to reapply in the afternoon.
+Campers will have time outside each day, so if you would like them to wear sunscreen and/or insect repellant, please apply it in the morning before they come.
+You are welcome to send them with additional sunscreen or insect repellant to reapply in the afternoon.
 We will remind campers of this option and do our best to facilitate.

 Campers should bring a lunch and a water bottle with them each day.
 We provide simple, packaged snacks during the day, though you are welcome to send additional snacks.
 Campers are free to help themselves to a snack in the morning and one in the afternoon and are encouraged to hydrate throughout the day.